 Not only can cycle knowledge bring a lot of comfort mentally to just know what’s causing certain symptoms, it can lead to physical comfort of finding resolutions to health conditions that cause irregular periods, and also the confidence of knowing you are in good fertile health for the future if you hope to grow a family one day.

-Thanks to scientific advances in charting, there are medical solutions that doctors familiar with FABM can use to help patients resolve health disorders and the root causes of their irregular periods.
-Whether a woman has chronically low progesterone, PCOS, endometriosis, thyroid problems, or some other condition, medical professionals familiar with Fertility Awareness-Based Methods, such as those certified in Natural Procreative Technology (NaproTECHNOLOGY) or Fertility Education and Medical Management (FEMM) assist women all over the world in better understanding and overcoming their irregularity problems—even overcoming conditions causing infertility—all through affordable, insurance-covered means.
+Thanks to scientific advances in charting, there are medical solutions that doctors familiar with FAM can use to help patients resolve health disorders and the root causes of their irregular periods.
+Whether a woman has chronically low progesterone, PCOS, endometriosis, thyroid problems, or some other condition, medical professionals familiar with fertility awareness methods, such as those certified in Natural Procreative Technology (NaproTECHNOLOGY) or Fertility Education and Medical Management (FEMM) assist women all over the world in better understanding and overcoming their irregularity problems—even overcoming conditions causing infertility—all through affordable, insurance-covered means.

 A healthier way forward

-In sum, irregular periods do not disqualify you from using a Fertility Awareness-Based Method.
-In fact, it might even be a clue that you should seriously consider learning a FABM from a certified instructor as soon as possible.
+In sum, irregular periods do not disqualify you from using a fertility awareness method.
+In fact, it might even be a clue that you should seriously consider learning a FAM from a certified instructor as soon as possible.
 While most doctors will likely tell you that the Pill and other hormonal contraception will “regulate your periods,” those who understand cycle health know they do just the opposite.
 Instead of balancing your hormones, they put your natural hormones on hold (depleting them, in fact) and introduce synthetic ones to the mix.
 They provide you with a non-ovulatory fake bleed.
 They cause a lot of side effects along the way, and they don’t fix anything.

 Monthly ovulation (and therefore regular ovulatory menstrual bleeds) mean you are getting a good dose of the hormones estrogen and progesterone which protect your future bone and heart health, among other things.
-Ovulating actually helps your body prepare for when you eventually cease ovulating in menopause.
-(How cool is that?)
+The hormones released during ovulation therefore contribute to your health years down the road in menopause, when production of estrogen and progesterone stops.